 Donating a body for scientific, medical or forensic research (sometimes known as “donating a body to science”) is typically done through what is called a whole or willed body donation programs.
 These programs vary widely – some accept bodies from organ, eye and tissue donors, cover expenses and return cremated remains to donor families, while others do not.

-If you are interested in whole body donation, please contact the program of your choice to learn more and to register directly.
+If you are interested in whole body donation / non-transplant anatomical donation, please contact the program of your choice to learn more and to register directly.
 It is also strongly advised to make your family aware of any body donation arrangements.
 Since the Donate Life Texas registry is specific only to organ, eye and tissue donation, your registration does not include body donation as well.